 An investment cannot be made directly in an index.
 The index data assumes reinvestment of all income and does not bear fees, taxes or transaction costs.
 The investment strategy and types of securities held by the comparison index may be substantially different from the investment strategy and types of securities held by your account.
-The Russell 2000 Index measures the performance of the 2,000 smallest companies in the Russell 3000 Index.
+The Russell 2500 Index measures the performance of the 2,500 smallest companies in the Russell 3000 Index.
 The index does not reflect investment management fees, brokerage commissions, or other expenses associated with investing in equity securities.
+The Russell 2500 Value Index tracks the performance of companies with lower price-to-book ratios, which shows a company's market price relative to its balance sheet.
+The Russell 2500 Growth Index is a subset of companies with higher price-to-book ratios, or those expected to have higher growth values in the future.